programminghistorian/jekyll/lessons/understanding-regular-expressions.md

 ![regex\_02\_moreoptions][]

-Figure 3: The ‘More Options’ tab in Open Office Find & Replace
+Figure 3: The 'More Options' tab in Open Office Find & Replace

 The dollar sign symbol is a special symbol in this case that matches the end of each line.
 You might start by clicking `Find` and then `Replace`